 In everything Eagle Island does, we believe in inspiring and empowering young people to be confident, collaborative, and courageous.
-Due to the current pandemic, programming has been suspended for summer 2020.
-Check our website for virtual offerings.
+Registration is filling fast Summer 2021!
+Check out our website for details.

 A Children’s Camp in the Heart of the Adirondacks